SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

         > ... the KJV translators were not sure what to make of it, and simply duplicated the word used in the Latin Vulgate ...
 Lucifer. **It is not a proper name but the Latin word for ‘morning star.’** &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Dallas, Ph.D.)](https://bible.org/article/lucifer-devil-isaiah-1412-kjv-argument-against-modern-translations)

     - Does God create evil (Is 45:7 KJV) or calamity (Is 45:7 ESV)?

-The word translated “evil” is from a Hebrew word that means “adversity, affliction, calamity, distress, misery.”
-Modern scholarship in conjunction with our oldest and best manuscripts which predate those used in the TR by over a thousand years, reflect this sentiment.
-It is without a doubt, calamity.
+        > The word translated “evil” is from a Hebrew word that means **“adversity, affliction, calamity, distress, misery.”** Modern scholarship in conjunction with our oldest and best manuscripts which predate those used in the TR by over a thousand years, reflect this sentiment.
+It is without a doubt, calamity. &mdash; [Point IX, A Thorough Examination On Bible Versions](https://bit.ly/3BCflQ3)

 - <span style="font-style:Italic;font-size:19px;">Points 19 - 20</span>